 Your pet is a very important part of your family, and as such you want to ensure that they always received the absolute best care.
-This certainly includes food, water, and regular physical check-ups, but it also must include professional teeth cleanings.
+This certainly includes food, water, and regular physical check-ups, but it also must include professional teeth cleanings and good oral hygiene.

 The Importance of Professional Teeth Cleanings

 Perhaps you make the effort to clean your pet’s teeth on a regular basis, in which case you may wonder why you would still need to bother with professional teeth cleanings.
-No matter how diligent we are about keeping our pet’s teeth clean and healthy, we simply lack the tools and know-how necessary to clean them on the deep level that is necessary to remove plaque and tartar, which can build up and cause extensive health issues.
+No matter how diligent we are about keeping our pet’s oral hygiene, we simply lack the tools and know-how necessary to clean them on the deep level that is necessary to remove plaque and tartar, which can build up and cause extensive health issues.
 Furthermore, professional teeth cleanings can provide the veterinarian with the opportunity to assess your pet’s oral health.

 Pets who suffer from untreated dental disease are usually in a lot of discomfort and pain; they may even suffer from permanent tooth and gum loss.
 Unfortunately, pets are unable to communicate to their owners about this discomfort or pain, and by the time owners figure out something is terribly wrong, it’s usually quite an extensive problem.